Hexagram 11泰Peace

 The line branches, bottom-up, follow the qian-below / kun-above najia composition for Peace: 子 (line 1), 寅 (line 2), 辰 (line 3), 丑 (line 4), 亥 (line 5), 酉 (line 6).
 Read against the Kun palace, whose element is earth, the six-relatives assignments are: line 1 子 (water) — wealth (妻財); line 2 寅 (wood) — officer-ghost (官鬼); line 3 辰 (earth) — siblings (兄弟); line 4 丑 (earth) — siblings (兄弟); line 5 亥 (water) — wealth (妻財); line 6 酉 (metal) — offspring (子孫).

 The shi line at position 3 carries siblings (辰, earth), matching the Kun palace element directly; the ying line at position 6 carries offspring (酉, metal), the element the palace generates outward.
-Read as a structural pair, the shi-ying axis of Peace says that the actor of the working configuration is rooted in the palace’s own ground, and that the receiving position is what the palace produces as its outward yield.
+Read as a structural pair, the shi-ying axis of Peace says that the mover of the working configuration is rooted in the palace’s own ground, and that the receiving position is what the palace produces as its outward yield.
 The configuration is internally consistent in origin and generative in destination — the structural correlate of the Tuan’s description of heaven and earth in active exchange.

 For a cast, this static layer records the palace, generation label, shi and ying positions, each line's branch and six-relative, moving-line positions, transformed hexagram, and the use-spirit selected by question category.
 The public page keeps that structure as a method note rather than as default reading text.

-Audit status: unaudited_draft.
+Audit status: beta.
 The static-layer tables are pulled from the standard 京房纳甲 sequence and have not yet been cross-checked against the three reference texts named in the methodology.
 Errors should be reported against the v0.1.0 rule version in the GitHub rules directory.

 For the full pipeline (how the static layer reaches the AI interpretation), see Methodology → Najia engine.